rybern/mstan/README.md

 }
 ```

-From root, run `python graph_search.py examples/bernoulli.m.stan examples/bernoulli_data.json`.
+To run a greedy ELPD-maximizing graph search, from the project root directory run `python graph_search.py examples/bernoulli.m.stan examples/bernoulli_data.json`.

-The first argument is the modular stan file and the second is input data.
+The first argument to `graph_search.py` is the modular stan file and the second is input data.

-# Running the "Birthday" example
+## Running the "Birthday" example

 My translation of the birthday case study into a modular Stan program for can be found at: `examples/birthday/birthday.m.stan`.